Applications will not be accepted, nor will cohorts be formed, during the period of 1 April, 2021 through 31 July, 2023.

 OU's finest, internationally recognized faculty travel to Europe to teach courses for the program.
 The value of the cohort model is recognized when students support one another in their pursuit of the PhD.
 The ultimate success of any PhD program depends on how successful it is in training scholars—specifically research scholars.
 The OU cohort model, taught face-to-face by OU campus faculty members, has a proven record of success.
-The high rate of cohort and faculty interaction has contributed to the scholarly development of the OL students within each cohort and has provided one of the highest graduation rates among OU graduate training programs.

 The design of the program allows students to explore a variety of relevant fields and then to apply each field to their areas of interest.
 For example, students may focus their applications on public and private organizations, educational administration, curriculum development, organizational administration, public administration, human resource management, or other areas of personal and professional interest.

 A cohort of 25-30 students is admitted at the same time as a result of a rigorous application and screening process.
 Members of each OL cohort must take their program courses (except for the elective) together as a group as each course is offered.
 Six cohorts are now in progress with the sixth having begun in the fall of 2010.